chipsalliance/firrtl-spec/CONTRIBUTING.md

 1. Read the [Versioning Scheme of this Document](https://github.com/chipsalliance/firrtl-spec/blob/main/spec.md#versioning-scheme-of-this-document).

-2. All commit messages have a leading tag indicating how they modify the.
+2. All commit messages have a leading tag indicating how they modify the spec.
     If you forget to add this to your commit, it can be added to the PR title.
     The PR title should then be used in a squash-and-merge GitHub merge strategy.
     The available tags are:

-    -   `[nfc]` -- a "non-functional change" to the spec or to something outside the spec should not modify the current spec version
+    -   `[nfc]` -- a "non-functional change" to the spec or to something outside the spec that should not modify the current spec version
     -   `[patch]` -- a change to the spec that should increment the patch version
     -   `[minor]` -- a change to the spec that should increment the minor version
     -   `[major]` -- a change to the spec that should increment the major version the spec.